BRZ911/BRZ911.github.io/_pages/about.md

 I am Yongheng Zhang, a first-year master's student at the School of Computer Science and Engineering, [Central South University (CSU)](https://www.csu.edu.cn/).
 I am supervised by [Prof. Libo Qin](https://faculty.csu.edu.cn/qinlibo/zh_CN/index.htm).

-Currently, under the guidance of [Prof. Libo Qin](https://faculty.csu.edu.cn/qinlibo/zh_CN/index.htm) and [Qiguang Chen](https://lightchen233.github.io/), my research focuses on Large Language Models, Reasoning, and Chain-of-Thought.
+Currently, under the guidance of [Prof. Libo Qin](https://faculty.csu.edu.cn/qinlibo/zh_CN/index.htm) and [Dr. Qiguang Chen](https://lightchen233.github.io/), my research focuses on Large Language Models, Reasoning, and Chain-of-Thought.
 Additionally, I am interested in video understanding and generation using Multi-modal Large Language Models.

 I serve as the secretary of the [MLNLP](https://mlnlpworld.com) community.
 The vision of the community is to promote communication and collaboration between the academic and industrial sectors of NLP and ML.